Race Course Road

-Lok Kalyan Marg, formerly Race Course Road, is a road in New Delhi, India.
-It is located south of Central Delhi.
-The nearest Delhi Metro station is Lok Kalyan Marg station.
+Race Course Road, officially named Lok Kalyan Marg, is a road in New Delhi, India.
+On the north-east end, it stretches from Rotary no. 31, the roundabout joining Rajaji Marg, Teen Murti Marg, Akbar Road and Safdarjung Road.
+On the south-west end, it stretches up to Mustafa Kemal Atatürk Marg, at the entry of the racecourse.
+Its nearest metro station is the Lok Kalyan Marg station.

-This road houses both the Prime Minister of India's residence at 7, Lok Kalyan Marg, and the Delhi Gymkhana, which can also be approached from Safdarjung Road.
-Lok Kalyan Marg is closed for public entry.
+The Race Course Road houses both the Prime Minister of India's residence at 7, Race Course Road, and the Delhi Gymkhana, which can also be approached from Safdarjung Road.
+It is closed to public entry.

-On the north-west end, it stretches from a roundabout joining Rajaji Road, Teen Murti Road, Akbar Road and Safdarjung Road.
-On the south-west end, it stretches up to the Mustafa Kemal Atatürk Marg, at the entry of the racecourse.

 Naming

-Originally called 'Race Course Road', it was renamed 'Lok Kalyan Marg' by the New Delhi Municipal Council (NDMC) in September 2016.
+Race Course Road was officially renamed to 'Lok Kalyan Marg' by the New Delhi Municipal Council (NDMC) in September 2016.